panalyt-team/panalyt-data-interview/README.md

    A. Starts PostgreSQL/MySQL.

    B. Initializes table based on the file mounted in `/opt/data/`.

-3. Run and print out the result of the SQL query stored in `/opt/sql/report.sql`.
+3. Executing `docker run` to start the container should run and print out the result of the SQL query stored in `/opt/sql/report.sql`.